 Despite only making two titles previously, Supergiant Games have earned themselves a reputation for creating outstanding video games.
 Bastion and Transistor are considered indie classics by the majority of folks that have played them.
 So when they announced Pyre, expectations were predictably high.
-They also have a tradition of making each game feel distinct from the last, so does Pyre manage to do this?
+They also have a tradition of making each title feel distinct from the last, so does Pyre manage to do this?

 Well, most notably it’s a sports game in a fantasy setting.
-Seriously.
+No, seriously.
 The setup to this is relatively simple.
 You and your merry band of exiles are stuck in a place known as the Downside and must take part in Rites to earn your freedom.
 You’re not a participant though, you are the Reader, a guy or gal who is chosen for their ability to, well, read.
 In Pyre this fairly normal trait is illegal and is the reason for your exile.
 Once you find a magic book, however, it allows you to guide your team to the various locations of the Rites.
 These are where the sports portion of the game comes in.
 It’s a mix of basketball with elements of American football and, of course, magic.

 Each team has a flame with 100 health called a Pyre and it’s your objective to whittle this down to zero by diving head first into the flame with a celestial orb (the ball) or by tossing it in.
 Diving in means the person who scores the point gets removed from play until another goal is scored, this is known as banishing.
 If you throw the ball in you’re not punished by going a teammate down, but it’s a bit trickier to pull off.
 The rules are easy enough to understand but that doesn’t mean the gameplay doesn’t have excellent depth.